hustshawn/coder-customization/templates/ec2-linux/README.md

 This template provisions the following resources:

-- AWS Instance
+- AWS EC2 Instance with configurable instance types and storage
+- Cloud-init configuration for automated setup
+- Smart AMI selection (standard Ubuntu or GPU-optimized based on instance type)

 Coder uses `aws_ec2_instance_state` to start and stop the VM.
-This example template is fully persistent, meaning the full filesystem is preserved when the workspace restarts.
-See this [community example](https://github.com/bpmct/coder-templates/tree/main/aws-linux-ephemeral) of an ephemeral AWS instance.
+This template is fully persistent, meaning the full filesystem is preserved when the workspace restarts.

+## Features

+### Multi-Region Support
+The template supports deployment across multiple AWS regions with intuitive country flag icons:
+- **Asia Pacific**: Tokyo 🇯🇵, Jakarta 🇮🇩, Mumbai 🇮🇳, Singapore 🇸🇬, Sydney 🇦🇺
+- **Europe**: Ireland 🇪🇺
+- **US**: N. Virginia, Ohio, Oregon 🇺🇸

+### Instance Types
+- **General Purpose**: t3.micro (2 vCPU, 1GB) to t3.2xlarge (8 vCPU, 32GB)
+- **GPU Instances**: g6e.12xlarge (4xL40S), p5.4xlarge (1xH100)

+### Storage Options
+Configurable EBS storage from 20GB to 1TB with GP3 volumes and encryption enabled by default.

+### Pre-installed Development Tools
+- **Code Server**: Web-based VS Code accessible through the dashboard
+- **Kiro IDE**: Advanced AI-powered development environment
+- **Jupyter Notebook**: For data science and machine learning workflows

 > **Note**
 > This template is designed to be a starting point!
 Edit the Terraform to extend the template to support your use case.

-## code-server

-`code-server` is installed via the `startup_script` argument in the `coder_agent` resource block.
-The `coder_app` resource is defined to access `code-server` through the dashboard UI over `localhost:13337`.